ussaka/todoist-prioritizer/README.md

-  -nd TASKS_SIZE                                    Number of tasks with no duration to prioritize for today -du DURATION_MIN                                  Maximum tasks duration in minutes to prioritize for today -p PARENT_PROJECT_ID, --parent PARENT_PROJECT_ID  If set move oldest P1 task to this parent project -r, --reset                                       Reset configuration to default values -d, --debug                                       Enable debug logging level
+  -nd TASKS_SIZE                                    Number of tasks with no duration to prioritize for today -du DURATION_MIN                                  Maximum tasks duration in minutes to prioritize for today -p PARENT_PROJECT_ID, --parent PARENT_PROJECT_ID  If set move oldest P1 task to this parent project --min-age MIN_AGE_DAYS                            Minimum task age in days to be eligible for promotion --max-age MAX_AGE_DAYS                            Maximum task age in days to be eligible for promotion -r, --reset                                       Reset configuration to default values -d, --debug                                       Enable debug logging level
 ```